indygreg/python-zstandard/README.rst

 Instances can be constructed from bytes::

    dict_data = zstd.ZstdCompressionDict(data)

+It is possible to construct a dictionary from *any* data.
+Unless the data begins with a magic header, the dictionary will be treated as *content-only*. *Content-only* dictionaries allow compression operations that follow to reference raw data within the content.
+For one use of *content-only* dictionaries, see ``ZstdDecompressor.decompress_content_dict_chain()``.

 More interestingly, instances can be created by *training* on sample data::